- Project leads: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 SL4F is inspired by Scripting Layer for Android (SL4A).
 It was originally intended for in-tree platform system tests.
 Particularly SL4F is useful for porting such things as the Android Comms Test Suite (ACTS) tests, which speak the same underlying JSON-RPC/HTTPS protocol to drive the target device.
 This arrangement has been very useful for Fuchsia connectivity testing.

 As a system automation framework, SL4F can also be used to test CUJs.
-For instance SL4F powers a platform CUJ tests that ensure that the device doesn't boot into a black screen.
+For instance SL4F powers a platform CUJ tests.

 However, SL4F was not designed for OOT testing.
 Interacting with SL4F is done over protocols that are outside the FSI, and don't offer the same evolution mechanisms as are offered by FIDL for instance.
 Extending the automation capabilities of SL4F can be done by introducing new facades, but all facades must be developed and built in-tree.
 Therefore when testing CUJs for products that are defined and developed OOT, using SL4F gives rise to some of the issues listed further below.

 Another common mechanism that allows for tests that are too invasive is the use of SSH to gain a remote shell and to copy files between the host and the target.
 This is not to be confused with the use of SSH as a tunneling protocol, which is useful for instance as a transport for Overnet.